webhintio/hint/packages/hint-compat-api/docs/compat-api-css-next.md

-# Check for Deprecated CSS features
+# Check for CSS features that are not broadly supported

+## What does the hint check?
-`compat-api-css-next` checks if the CSS features used are broadly supported in the [targeted browsers][browser-context].
+`compat-api-css-next` checks if the CSS features used are supported in the [targeted browsers][browser-context].

 ## Why is this important?